 A key aspect of tai chi philosophy is to work with the flow ofyin (softness) andyang (hardness) elements.
 When two forces push each other with equal force, neither side moves.
 Motion cannot occur until one side yields.
 Therefore, a key principle in tai chi is to avoid using force directly against force (hardness against hardness).
 Laozi provided thearchetype for this in theTao Te Ching when he wrote, "The soft and the pliable will defeat the hard and strong."[19]
 Conversely, when in possession of leverage, one may want to use hardness to force the opponent to become soft.
 Traditionally, tai chi uses both soft and hard.
 Yin is said to be the mother of Yang, using soft power to create hard power.

-Traditional schools also emphasize that one is expected to showwude ("martial virtue/heroism"), to protect the defenseless, and to show mercy to one's opponents.[5]
+Traditional schools also emphasize that one is expected to showwude ("martial virtue/heroism"), to protect the defenceless, and to show mercy to one's opponents.[20]

 In December 2020, the 15th regular session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage included tai chi in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.[21][22]

-There are also numerous other supporting solo practices such as:[22]
+There are also numerous other supporting solo practices which are not directly linked to tai chi such as:[15]

-Sitting meditation: The empty, focus and calm the mind and aid in opening themicrocosmic orbit.
+Sitting meditation: to empty, focus and calm the mind and aid in opening themicrocosmic orbit.

 Standing meditation (zhan zhuang) to raise theyang qi

-There is no scientific evidence for the existence of qi,[31]nor any demonstrating the effectiveness of acupressure[32][33][34]or traditional Chinese medicine[35][36]beyond that ofplacebo treatment.
+There is no scientific evidence for the existence of qi,[24]nor any demonstrating the effectiveness of acupressure[25][26][27] beyond that ofplacebo treatment.
+However, they can have aninstrumental function in interpreting culturally embedded information for modern practitioners.[clarification needed]

 Further training entails learningtuishou (push hands drills),sanshou (striking techniques), free sparring, grappling training, and weapons training.[15]

 The fundamental training concepts of the art are detailed in a few dozen classical texts originally written inclassical Chinese by tai chi masters, the "tai chi classics".
-In these texts, it is noted that the physiological and kinesiological aspects of the body's movements are characterized by the circular motion and rotation of the pelvis, based on the metaphors of the pelvis as the hub and the arms and feet as the spokes of a wheel.
-Furthermore, the respiration of breath is coordinated with the physical movements in a state of deep relaxation, rather than muscular tension.[37]
+In these texts, it is noted that the physiological and kinesiological aspects of the body's movements are characterized by the rotation of the pelvis ('kua'), based on the metaphors of the pelvis as the hub and the arms and feet as the spokes of a wheel.
+Furthermore, the respiration of breath is coordinated with the physical movements in a state of myofascial release (MFR), rather than held muscular tension.[28]

 Tai chi is a complete martial art system with a full range of bare-hand movement sets and weapon forms, such as thejian (straight sword),dao (curved sword), andqiang (spear), which are based on the dynamic relationship betweenyin andyang.
-While tai chi is typified by its slow movements, many styles (including the three most popular:Yang,Wu, andChen) have secondary, faster-paced forms.
+While tai chi is typified by its slow movements, many styles (including the three most popular:Yang,Wu, andChen) can be practiced at a faster pace when the practitioner has correct alignment after enough slow form practice.
 Some traditional schools teach martial applications of the postures of different forms (taolu).

 Taolu (solo "forms") are choreographed sets of movements practiced alone or in unison as a group.
-Tai chi is often characterized by slow movements in Taolu practice, and one of the reasons is to develop body awareness.
-Accurate, repeated practice of the solo routine is said to retrain posture, encourage circulation throughout students' bodies, maintain flexibility, and familiarize students with the martial sequences implied by the forms.
-Usually performed standing, solo forms have also been adapted for seated practice.[38]
+Tai chi is often characterized by slow movements in Taolu practice, and one of the reasons is to develop bodily awareness.
+Repeated and correct practice of the solo routine is said to retrain posture to align ones centre of gravity which is harmonised with the rising of the head to produce a central equilibrium and the movements of the forms through asymmetries in balance.
+This awareness and healthy exercise encourages controlled breathing, flexibility, strength, stamina, balance and coordination.
+Practice familiarizes students with the martial sequences implied by the forms to develop 'spontaneity' (ziran) in application[15]from muscle memory.
+Usually performed standing, solo forms have sometimes been adapted for seated practice.[29]

 The most popular is Yang, followed by Wu, Chen, Sun, and Wu/Hao.[15]
 The styles share underlying theory, but their training differs.